ericmcmullen/Extreme-Weather-Alert-System/README.md

 # Extreme Weather Alert System
-Python based API analzyed.
-Sends email to user once temperatures have surpassed their set limit.
+Python based API interpreter.
+Sends email to the user once temperatures have reached a set limit.